rooklift/ogatak/README.md

 ## Upsides

 * Relatively simple once set up.
+* I personally like the aesthetics...
 * Has most normal Lizzie-ish features.
 * Correctly handles many SGF files that trouble other GUIs, especially handicaps and mid-game board edits.
-* I personally like the aesthetics...
+* No dependencies except Electron, quite easy to run from source, doesn't pull in a zillion npm modules.

 ## Downsides